Dispute Management

 - Your consumer contacts the card issuer to dispute a transaction.

-- Card issuer researches, confirms dispute eligibility, and submits the dispute to the payment brand.
+- The card issuer researches, confirms dispute eligibility, and submits the dispute to the payment brand.

-- Payment brand electronically screens the dispute for technical compliance and forwards it to J.P.
+- The payment brand electronically screens the dispute for technical compliance and forwards it to J.P.
 Morgan (Acquirer).

-- J.P.
-Morgan receives the dispute and performs one of the following actions:
+- We receive the dispute and perform one of the following actions:

-- Resolves the issue, returns it to the payment brand (skip to step 6), and notifies you.
+- Resolve the issue, return it to the payment brand (skip to step 6), and notify you.

-- Forwards the issue to you for further analysis.
+- Forward the issue to you for further analysis.

-- Resolves the issue, returns it to the payment brand (skip to step 6), and notifies you.
+- Resolve the issue, return it to the payment brand (skip to step 6), and notify you.

 - You can then determine if the dispute is valid and perform one of the following actions:

-- If valid, you send a response to J.P.
-Morgan to accept the dispute.
+- If valid, send a response to us to accept the dispute.

-- If not valid, you send the dispute back to J.P.
-Morgan with supporting documentation to return to the issuer as a representment.
+- If not valid, send the dispute back to us with supporting documentation to return to the issuer as a representment.

-- If valid, you send a response to J.P.
-Morgan to accept the dispute.
+- If valid, send a response to us to accept the dispute.

-- J.P.
-Morgan forwards the item (accepted or represented) to the payment brand.
+- We forward the item (accepted or represented) to the payment brand.

-- Payment brand electronically screens the item for technical compliance and forwards it to the issuer.
+- The payment brand electronically screens the item for technical compliance and forwards it to the issuer.

-- Issuer receives the item, reviews it, and performs one of the following actions:
+- The issuer receives the item, reviews it, and performs one of the following actions:

 - If you accept the dispute, the consumer is notified accordingly.